zongzhenyang/CABS/src/mistral_leaderboard_experiments/README.md

 The 7B model experiments are divided into three main steps:

+1. **Convert dtype**: convert the dtype of base model to float16 for avoiding error caused by dtype inconsistency.
-1. **Extract Task Vector**: Extract task vector by subtracting the base model parameters from the fine-tuned model.
+2. **Extract Task Vector**: Extract task vector by subtracting the base model parameters from the fine-tuned model.
-2. **Sparsification**: Apply various sparsification methods to the extracted task vectors.
+3. **Sparsification**: Apply various sparsification methods to the extracted task vectors.
-3. **Merging and Evaluation**: Merge the pruned task vectors with the base model and evaluate on tasks.
+4. **Merging and Evaluation**: Merge the pruned task vectors with the base model and evaluate on tasks.

 ## Models